 Community service report: the offender is assessed to see if it is suitable for them to do unpaid work in the community instead of going to prison.
 Probation Service staff can only consider recommending a community sanction where they believe that the offender can be supervised in a community setting without placing the community at risk by re-offending.

 The Probation Service has a Victim Services Team, which provides information and support to victims of crime.
 It takes the feeling of victims into account when carrying out its work.
 Its restorative justice service allows victims to meet or communicate with offenders to describe how the crime has affected them.

 The Probation Service also prepares victim impact reports for the courts when required.
 These reports assess the impact that offences have had on the victims of crime, usually violent crime.

-You can read more about how the Probation Service works with victims of crime in its Victims Charter (pdf).
+You can read more about how the Probation Service works with victims of crime in in Section 10 of the Victims Charter (pdf).